-During my first days as a Marie Curie Fellow, a preliminary Career Development Plan (CDP) has been scheduled in cooperation with my supervisor, where the goals of my planned research along with its outreach/dissemination activities were set. conducted literature review on applied machine learning. techniques in current applications of Cultural Heritage domain regarding the summarization, classification and identification of cultural assets, acted as a driving shaft in shaping the next steps that were needed to be followed.
-With these requirements in mind, I further examine how different machine learning & deep learning techniques (unsupervised, semi-supervised, supervised) perform in the processing of 3D/4D digital cultural assets that are stored in various digital libraries and repositories.
-As the classification parameter is considered to be an important factor for these assets.
-I will study the efforts that are currently being made. aspiring to find new ways of classifying properly the
+During my first days as a Marie Curie Fellow, a preliminary Career Development Plan (CDP) was scheduled in cooperation with my supervisor, where the goals of my planned research along with its outreach/dissemination activities were conducted literature review on applied machine learning. techniques in current applications of the Cultural Heritage domain, regarding the summarization, classification and identification of cultural assets, acted as a driver in shaping the next steps that needed to be followed.
+With these requirements in mind, I further examined how different machine learning & deep learning techniques (unsupervised, semi-supervised, supervised) perform in the processing of 3D/4D digital cultural assets that are stored in various digital libraries and repositories.
+As the classification parameter was considered to be an important factor for these assets.
+I studied the efforts that were currently being made, aspiring to find new ways of classifying properly the

+ER 3

+Name: Georgios Leventis

+Credentials: MSc in Cultural

+Informatics

-ER 3 Name: Georgios Leventis Credentials: MSc in Cultural Informatics relevant cultural content throughout the time periods.
-However, in order to achieve the desired scientific results as well as to be deemed successful, the use of certain tasks and methodologies (such as the review and evaluation of current methodologies in Europeana, the creation of deep learning architectures, the 4-dimensional (X, Y, Z, Time) multimedia summarization) is strongly required.
+Start day: 16/05/2016 End day: 15/8/2017 Involved in WP: WP1, WP4, WP5, WP6, WP7 Hosting Institution: CUT - relevant cultural content throughout the time periods.
+However, in order to achieve the desired scientific results as well as to be deemed successful, the use of certain tasks and methodologies (such as the review and evaluation of current methodologies in Europeana, the creation of deep learning architectures, the 4-dimensional (X, Y, Z, Time) multimedia summarization) were strongly required.